Tips on how to be Green at Home

 - lawn and garden products

 - automotive fluids

 If not disposed of properly, these products can do serious harm to the environment.

 6. Use clothes lines to dry wet clothes instead of a dryer.

-Not only does using a clothes line help the environment, but it also saves you money on your electric bill.
+Save money on your electric bill and help the environment.
 A clothes dryer is typically the second biggest electricity using appliance, costing approximately $85 a year to operate.

-The solution to finding a convenient place to recycle glass is simple.
-Visit RippleglassKC.com and enter your zip code to find a bin near you.
+Visit RippleglassKC.com and enter your zip code to find a glass recycling bin near you.

-Soap from washing your car can pollute local streams, creeks and lakes.
-The dirty water flows from your driveway into storm drains, and does not undergo treatment before entering waterways.
+The dirty water that flows from your driveway into storm drains does not undergo treatment before entering streams, creeks and lakes.
 Most commercial car washes recycle water, and the dirty water they do produce goes into the sewer system where it will be treated.